You can create a bootable UEFI USB flash drive for installing Windows 7, Windows 8, and Windows 8.1 using the Rufus tool.

-Rufus comes available in over 40 different languages, and you’ll see those after installing the Windows operating system and start running through the setup wizard which is the last thing you’ll do, and after anything listed in the guide below.
+Rufus comes available in over 40 different languages, and you’ll see those after you finish installing the Windows operating system and start running through the setup wizard, which is the last thing you’ll do, and after everything listed in the guide below.

 There are some requirements before you can create a bootable UEFI USB flash drive.
 They are the following:

 - The USB flash storage stick needs to have at least 4 GB’s of free space available.

 - You need to backup any data that you have on the USB stock that you plan on getting the operating system installed on or else you will find that data wiped and unusable after the operating system installation is complete, thus it’s best to use a new USB stick for the installation—both because it’s likely going to last longer and because you can’t have any data on it anyway.

 - You need to have a 64-bit version of the Windows 7, Windows 8, or Windows 8.1 ISO or DVD as the 32-bit versions of either operating system are not supported.

 - The boot mode needs to be set to UEFI and not Compatibility Support Module (CSM) in the computer’s UEFI firmware settings.